Authentic Lessons for 21st Century Learning

 • How do you learn how to pronounce words that do not follow phonetic rules?

 Sort the class into groups of 3–4 students.
-Facilitate a brief group brainstorm with the prompt on slide six: What words start with a letter that does not use the letter’s sound?
+Facilitate a brief group brainstorm with the prompt on slide 6: What words start with a letter that does not use the letter’s sound?
 If necessary, provide examples like mnemonic for M or pneumonia for P. After allowing 1–2 minutes for groups to think about the question, pass out tablet paper (or similar) and markers to each group.

-Move to slide seven.
+Move to slide 7.
 Ask each group to create a graffiti poster similar to the one pictured on the slide, with the letters A through Z listed in 2–3 columns.
 Then, use the ABC Graffiti strategy and ask each group to brainstorm words beginning with a letter that does not use that letter's sound, writing down each word next to the appropriate letter on the poster.

 Give students 4–5 minutes to brainstorm.
 Once time is up, ask groups to rotate clockwise to the next graffiti poster.
-Groups rotate to the next group's poster; give each group 1-2 minutes add any additional digraphs they might know.
+Groups rotate to the next group's poster; give each group 1-2 minutes to add any additional digraphs they might know.
 Then, rotate again.
 Repeat this process until all groups have rotated back to their own poster.

 Ask students to return to their seats.
 Discuss the graffiti posters with the class by pointing out unique words beyond what the class read in "P for Pterodactyl."